 Photo credit: ghiduri-turistice.info

 - Bigar Waterfall: Another one of the park’s magnificent attractions, this waterfall has the aspect of a dome.
 The smooth water comes from the depths of underground caves and flows over the rounded rocks shaded in moss.
+The waterfall was recently made more accessible through a project done by local NGO Viitor Plus.

 - Ochiul Beiului Lake: Originating from a karst spring, this lake has a unique shade of emerald blue and it never freezes, not even in the harshest winters.
 It has a depth of only 3 meters, so you can easily see the sharp rocks under the surface of the water.
 Its name (Ochiul beiului means The Eye of the Bey) comes from a local legend – it is said that a bey, the leader of a Turkish tribe, and a Romanian girl fell in love, but as their families opposed their marriage, the man decided to die and his tears formed a lake.